 10 Things You Didn’t Know About Trace Adkins

-Happy birthday, Trace Adkins!
-Adkins has been a fixture in country music since 1996, when his debut album ‘Dreamin’ Out Loud’ was released.
-Since then, he’s released nine studio albums and two greatest hits albums, with more than 20 of his singles charting on Billboard’s Hot Country Songs chart.
+Trace Adkins has been a fixture in country music since 1996, when his debut album ‘Dreamin’ Out Loud’ was released.
+Since then, he’s unleashed 10 studio albums and two greatest hits compilations, with more than 20 of his singles charting on Billboard’s Hot Country Songs chart.

-7. Adkins idolizes country stars like Merle Haggard and Ronnie Milsap, but also rock bands like the Eagles, Journey and Lynyrd Skynyrd.
-He believes that “the best rock ‘n’ roll was made between '75 and '85."
+Adkins idolizes country stars like Merle Haggard and Ronnie Milsap, but also rock bands like the Eagles, Journey and Lynyrd Skynyrd.
+He believes that “the best rock ‘n roll was made between '75 and '85."
 He also prefers the Rolling Stones over the Beatles.
 Adkins once said that he “was never a Beatles fan.”

 Trace's second wife, Julie, shot him in the chest during a domestic dispute.
 The singer never pressed charges, but the pair divorced shortly after.
 He has a number of scars on his chest from this and other incidents.

 After he graduated from Louisiana Tech University with a degree in petroleum technology, Adkins' left pinky was cut off while he was working on an oil rig.
 Doctors were able to reattach the finger, but it is permanently bent at an angle.
 This makes it difficult for the singer to play many guitar chords.